Helen1Z/Lexical-And-Syntax-Analyzer/README.md

  ## Usage

-Here are some examples of the simulation program running:
+Here are some examples of the lexical and syntax analyzer running:
 <table>
   <tr>
     <td>